Skip to main content

 Skip User Reviews

-• Progression can feel slow and grindy, especially after initial runs, leading to repetitive gameplay.
+• Progression becomes slow and grindy after initial runs, requiring repetitive playthroughs with minimal meaningful variation.

 • gameplay